 - We reserve the right to allocate the Pupil Premium funding to support any pupil who has legitimately been identified as being disadvantaged or at risk of being unable to access learning effectively.

-Please click here for the Pupil Premium Strategy Document for this academic year due COVID19
+Please click here for the Pupil Premium Strategy Document for the last academic year due COVID19

 Pupil Premium 2018 – 2019

-Please click here for the Pupil Premium Strategy Document for last academic year.
+Please click here for the Pupil Premium Strategy Document for 2018-2019.

 What is Pupil Premium?

 In 2011 – 12 the Government launched its Pupil Premium funding.
 This money is sent to school based on the numbers of pupils in the school who are eligible for Free School Meals (FSM).
 In 2012 – 13, it was expanded to include all children who have been eligible for FSM within the last 6 years.

 Nationally, the statistics show that students who are in receipt of FSM do less well than their peers.
 The aim of this money is to try and close that attainment gap.